 You need to file bankruptcy and are understandably concerned with what it will cost you to get relief from your debts and hire a bankruptcy attorney.

 We’ve all seen the ads out there: “Bankruptcy for $750,” or similar amounts.

-I get asked several times a day how much I charge to file bankruptcy, without being given any information about the potential case.
+I get asked several times a day how much I charge to file bankruptcy, without being given any information by the person about the potential case.

 I wish it was that simple and I could just give a stock answer, but unfortunately, bankruptcy filing is not a “one-size-fits-all” proposition, at least not when the case is handled properly.